airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 Example: [Greenhouse](https://developers.greenhouse.io/harvest.html#pagination)

-### Are the required query parameters of the integration key-value pairs?
+### Are the required parameters of the integration key-value pairs?
 The Connector Builder currently only supports key-value query params and request body parameters.
 This means endpoints requiring [GraphQL](https://graphql.org/) are not well supported at the moment.